 - Students Opportunities

-Consider a bachelor of science in Business and Management Systems integrates the latest business trends with a strong foundation of information technology.
-Your classes will include a business core consisting of courses in financial accounting, managerial accounting, management and organizational behavior, business law, marketing, finance, operations, statistics and strategic management.
-These classes reflect our theme of the integration of business and technology and represent communication, management, quantitative and information technology skills.
+The bachelor of science in Business and Management Systems integrates the latest business trends with a strong foundation of information technology.
+Your classes will include a business core consisting of courses in financial accounting, managerial accounting, management and organizational behavior, business law, marketing, finance, operations, statistics, and strategic management.
+Graduates in this field analyze organizational needs to provide technology-enabled management and operations solutions.

 Our bachelor of science degree in business and management systems consists of 120 credit hours.
 As a student in the program, you will be required to complete a general education requirements core.
 A grade of “C” or better is required in the business core, business electives, management, economics, and information technology courses.
 You will have nine credit hours for free electives.

 For the business electives, you will be required to complete 12 credit hours chosen from 2000, 3000, 4000 or 5000-level courses in business, economics, finance, enterprise resource planning, information science and technology or marketing.
 You may choose to designate one or more areas of concentration for your program of study by applying for and fulfilling the requirements of a minor from our department (see below).
 However, you are not required to choose an area of concentration.

 For more information, check out the bachelor of science in business and management systems in the university catalog.